tinteto/JS-Apps-Course-Applications/README.md

 # JS-Apps-Course-Applications
 Several applications created as part of the SoftUni course JS Apps.
-There is a server folder in every project, which is run by the following command in the VSC terminal: node server.js
+In every project there is a server folder, run by the following command in the VSC terminal: node server.js